 Skip to Content

-Battery VS Free Range Eggs – Main Differences Between Them
+Battery vs Free Range Eggs – Key Differences Explained

 Sharing is caring!

-Even been in the supermarket and wondered just what kind of eggs to get ?
-Doe it even matter, aren’t they all the same ?
-Nowadays we have so many options when it comes to eggs we get overwhelmed.
+Even been in the supermarket and wondered just what kind of eggs to get?
+Does it even matter?
+Aren’t they all the same?
+Nowadays, we have so many options when it comes to eggs that we get overwhelmed.

 free range battery eggs

-The main differences between battery and free range eggs is the way the hens are kept.
-Battery eggs come from hens kept in wire cages, in several long rows on top of another.
+The main differences between battery and free-range eggs are the way the hens are kept.
+Battery eggs come from hens kept in wire cages, in several long rows on top of one another.

 Both types can be equally old or fresh, and the bottom line seems to be what matters the most for producers and retailers.

-By this we mean that battery eggs are more profitable for producers and farmers, since more hens can lay more eggs.
-Free range eggs are less profitable compared to battery ones, due to lower yield and higher rate of broken or missing eggs.
+By this, we mean that battery eggs are more profitable for producers and farmers, since more hens can lay more eggs.
+Free-range eggs are less profitable compared to battery ones, due to lower yield and a higher rate of broken or missing eggs.

 How eggs work and why hens lay them

-First off, what is an egg ?
-You know what it looks like, but what is an egg ?
-As gross as some people may think it is, the eggs is just a chicken’s equivalent of a human embryo.
+First off, what is an egg?
+You know what it looks like, but what is an egg?
+As gross as some people may think it is, the eggs are just a chicken’s equivalent of a human embryo.

-Originally hens used to produce up to 12 embryos, that would be fertilized by the male (rooster).
+Originally, hens used to produce up to 12 embryos, which would be fertilized by the male (rooster).
 This would stop as the cold season approached, so the only new brood would be in spring.

 Those are the eggs that we can safely eat, the ones that aren’t fertilized.
 The only time a hen’s egg grows into a chick is when a rooster is let into the room to impregnate all the hens.